 DevOps is a methodology of iterative software development that embraces close collaboration between contributing software developers, QA and IT operations staff.
 When fully embraced, there are many valuable attributes to this iterative style of development including (much) shorter release cycles, faster time to market, less intrusive upgrades, and higher quality.

-To be successful and efficient, DevOps requires the right tools throughout the software development lifecycle.
-Embotics vCommander has a strong role to play here with its comprehensive automation, staging and third party integration capabilities, providing the glue that holds your CI/CD pipeline and overall toolchain together.
+But to be successful and efficient, DevOps automation requires the right tools throughout the software development lifecycle.
+Embotics vCommander has a strong role to play here with its comprehensive automation, staging, and third party integration capabilities, providing the glue that holds your CI/CD pipeline and overall toolchain together.

 The vCommander catalog is populated with operating system master images coupled with Chef, Puppet or post-provisioning scripted workflows that install the latest version of application code for automated testing.
 These workflows can even be initially triggered automatically via CI events such as a Git commit.